Paradise Under Pressure

 Welcome to Zanzibar – a paradise on earth just off Tanzania’s eastern shore with white bounty beaches, palm trees and turquoise-blue waters.
 It is the perfect destination for a dream vacation.
 But the paradise-like island is under pressure from the thousands of tourists that visit every year.
 With the tourists comes money and opportunities but also mountains of waste and pressured working conditions, just to mention a few of many problems.
 In this new three-part podcast series, anthropologist Emil Morell from School of Global Health examines the consequences of Zanzibar’s increased tourism.

-NB: The podcast series is in Danish and English.
+... or find it where you normally listen to podcasts.
+NB: The podcast series is in Danish with interviews in English.

 80% of Zanzibar’s solid waste is created by tourism